Learning Outside the Classroom

 Because we seek to provide a practical education, we supplement students’ coursework by focusing on the financial services issues of the day through lectures, conferences and roundtable discussions.
 A number of these conferences and lectures are co-sponsored with groups such as the American Bar Association, the Boston Bar Association, and The Clearing House Association.

-Students have an opportunity to attend these two ½ day programs designed for US financial services professionals.
-The programs provide students with an opportunity to see first hand the training of US regulatory lawyers and compliance officers.
+Students have an opportunity to attend this two ½ day program designed for US financial services professionals.
+The program provides students with an opportunity to see first hand the training of US regulatory lawyers and compliance officers.
 They learn from the program faculty and from the young practitioners taking the courses, a valuable networking opportunity.
 Fundamentals of Banking Law is an intensive program designed to familiarize participants with the basics of banking law, including the critical policies, concepts, and regulations that have shaped 150 years of US banking law from the passage of the 1863 National Bank Act to the present.
-Fundamentals of Financial Services Compliance is designed to familiarize participants with the basics of and trends in financial services compliance, including the heightened emphasis on the compliance function as an important component of risk management in the aftermath of the financial crisis of 2008–2009.

 A Day in Court